ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 What it does:
 - Creates authenticated server endpoint and dispatches accepted channels to callback.
 This allows developers to avoid creating a "server endpoint" on their own.
+This implements the standard ssl server control loop.

 Parameters:
 - domain_name: domain identity to present for server side.